RTCupid/ParaCL_Compiler/README.md

 ./build/frontend/frontend <program filename>
 ```

-The binary file is generated in the `./build/compile_out` folder.
+Output files are generated in the current directory with names `a.out` and `a.ll` in default.
+To set the output file name, use the `-o` option.

 ## Introduction
 Developing a programming language is a fundamental task in computer science that allows practical investigation of computation principles.
 Creating a language with C-like syntax provides better understanding of compiler architecture.
 This process reveals the inner logic of translating high-level constructs into intermediate representations.